-For our 12th quarterly BNB Burn (April to June 2020), Binance burned 3,477,388 BNB, equivalent to 60.5 million USD worth of tokens.
+For our 12th quarterly BNB Burn (April to June 2020), 3,477,388 BNB was burned, equivalent to 60.5 million USD worth of tokens.
 Binance CEO CZ also narrated the story so far for Binance over the past few years.

 I’d like to take this opportunity to share a few thoughts and achievements with you.
 And on this occasion, having just celebrated Binance’s 3-year anniversary, some highlights of the Binance story so far.

 The 12th quarterly burn represented business activity from the second quarter of 2020, during which we saw the following milestones:

 Binance Futures maintained its status as a top crypto futures exchange.
 It has increased its perpetual contract lineup from 24 to 32.
 The platform has also started offering Quarterly Futures Contracts, with two contracts currently live.

 We launched Binance Options, currently available in BTC, ETH, and XRP.

 We started offering Binance Leveraged Tokens, through which we addressed crucial problems related to the current leverage tokens on the market.

 We worked extensively on enhancing our fiat-to-crypto channels.
 The Binance spot exchange now features 30 fiat-to-crypto direct trading pairs, while Binance P2P now supports 31 local currencies.